readthedocs/sphinx-autoapi/docs/reference/templates.rst

 .. warning::

 	These classes should not be constructed manually.
-	They can be reliably accessed through templates only.
+	They can be reliably accessed through templates and :event:`autoapi-skip-member` only.

 Python
 ~~~~~~